iamthelabhras/javascript-showcase/README.md

 ### ☑️ INTEGRATE

 This last step takes place outside of the showcase repo.
 It involves inserting the applied tutorial code into its larger "parent" project.
-Although, of course, I try to design things in a way that allows them to be dropped into an existing codebase with no unforseen consequences, learning to test for/catch/debug errors that arise out of new features is an important part of every dev's learning journey.
+Although, of course, I try to design things in a way that allows them to be dropped into an existing codebase with no unforseen consequences, learning to test for/catch/debug errors that arise out of new features is an important part of every dev's journey.
 This final stage of my tutorial process ensures I don't forget that!

  And that's it.
 That's the entire IIAI process I use to get the most of online tutorials & avoid getting trapped in tutorial hell.